hoodiehq/hoodie-app-tracker/README.md

 ## What’s next?

-- help us make `hoodie-app-something-tracker` a great experience!
+- help us make `hoodie-app-tracker` a great experience!
 We want to keep it intentionally simple, so people can play / extend it.
 To make it as accessible (hackable) as possible, we want to keep the HTML / CSS / JS code to a minimum and not use 3rd party libraries at all if possible.